Raku/doc-website/README.md

 # Plugins and Templates
 Collection is designed to handle multiple Modes, and for plugins to be contributed in a similar way to Raku Modules.
 However, for the Raku documentation system, it seems pragmatic at the start for the plugins to be tailored specifically for this site.

-Consequently, the plugins are directly copied into the OgdenWebb directory, rather than using Collection's `refresh` functionality.
+Consequently, the plugins are directly copied into the Website directory, rather than using Collection's `refresh` functionality.
 This comment may seem odd but I include it to preclude questions that will arise when reading the documentation for `Collection`.

 The Templates were originally developed to mimic **Moritz Lenz's** Raku site (the one we are used to).
 Relevant template keys are modified in the `ogdenwebb` plugin.
 I would expect this to change over time, and for the default templates to change to the OgdenWebb templates.
 But I would suggest this is done incrementally.